Procedural and stateful functions

 query.
 For example the following procedural function adds inc to the

-incomes of all persons with salaries higher than limit and returns
+weights of all equiment having a weight higher than limit and returns

-create function increase_incomes(Integer inc,Integer thres) -> Integer oldinc
+create function increase_weight(Integer inc,Integer thres) -> Integer oldinc

 };